-When Salsa’s not making movies, he’s writing one.
+When our friend Salsa’s not making movies, he’s usually writing one.
 But when he’s doing neither, he fishes, and that’s where our story begins.
 A day of fly fishing on the Upper Brazos River has so many possibilities, but sometimes the ones that materialize aren’t the ones you expected…

 My friend Tim and I departed from Cabela’s (which is where all great adventures begin)